Waqas2332/All-About-Javascript-Ecosystem/NodeJS/README.md

 * Unlike vanilla js, it has global object while in vanilla js, we have window objecy

 * Nodejs has some common core modules like path, os

+* By default nodejs works on commonJS modules instead of ES6 module system